mkdoc/mkapi/doc/readme/tags.md

 ### Flags

-These tags should not be given and values:
+Flag tags should not be given values:

 * `@private`: Flag symbol as private.
 * `@protected`: Flag symbol as protected.